mrxdev-git/crawlee-html-proxy/README.md

 ## Proxy Configuration

-To use proxy rotation, set the `PROXY_URLS` environment variable with a comma-separated list of proxy URLs:
+To use proxy rotation, you have two options:

+1. Set the `PROXY_URLS` environment variable with a comma-separated list of proxy URLs
+2. Provide a text file with one proxy URL per line (CLI only)

 ```bash
 PROXY_URLS="http://proxy1.com:8000,http://proxy2.com:8000" npm start